How to terminate an employee without risk

 • Choose a strategic time and location.
 You need to be able to effectively limit the employee’s interaction with company staff and equipment once they’ve been let go.
 Many HR professionals choose late Friday afternoons for this reason.

 • Disconnect relevant accounts.
-Shut down the employee’s company email accounts, chat platforms, and document access as soon as you let them go, but not before you’ve started your meeting.
+Shut down the employee’s company email accounts, chat platforms, and access to documents as soon as you let them go, but not before you’ve started your meeting.

 • Collect all company property.
 Make sure you establish clear protocols for returning any equipment that is kept off-site, like company laptops or phones.